Deakin-mamort/TruckWise/README.md

 ## Support

-If you encounter any issues or have questions about the Truck Wise App, please [contact us](mailto:cavemembers@deakin.edu.au) for assistance.
+If you encounter any issues or have questions about the Truck Wise VR experience, please [contact us](mailto:cavemembers@deakin.edu.au) for assistance.

 ## License